-The operating budget for the District is balanced, but I would not consider it structurally balanced yet.
-We are using funds that I would consider one time funding in order to balance.
-Currently we are relying on administrative funds from grants as well as motor vehicle fees to balance.
-We are working on a contract to review and recommend updates to our fee schedule, but the contract has not been approved yet.
+The operating budget for the District is balanced.
+The District is using funds considered one time funding in order to balance.
+This is achieved by utilizing administrative funds from grants as well as motor vehicle fees.
+The District is working with a consultant to recommend updates to our fee schedule.
 Once we have a recommendation from the consultant, we will bring that to this Board for consideration.
-The one-time funds (motor vehicle fees) we are utilizing to balance can be refunded in future years without penalty once the fee schedule has been updated.
+The one-time funds (motor vehicle fees) utilized to balance can be refunded in future years without penalty, should such be necessary once the fee schedule has been updated.

-The District's operating budget request is for \$1,466,837.02.
-We do believe we will be significantly below this due to salary savings, as 3 positions are currently vacant.
-The significant changes in specific expenditure categories results from improved tracking of expenses.
-On the revenue side, with grants and motor vehicle fees going directly to the grant budget unit, these now show as operating transfer when funds come into the Operating Budget.
+The District's operating budget request is for \$1,307,691.43.
+The significant changes in specific expenditure categories result from improved tracking of expenses.
+On the revenue side, with grants and motor vehicle fees going directly to the grant budget unit, these now show as operating transfers when funds come into the Operating Budget.